substrait-io/substrait/site/docs/relations/basics.md

 ???+ question "Discussion Points"

-    * Should [read definition types](/relations/logical_relations/#read-definition-types) more extensible in the way that function signatures are?
+    * Should [read definition types](/relations/logical_relations/#read-definition-types) be more extensible in the same way that function signatures are?
 Are extensible read definition types necessary if we have custom relational operators?
-    * How are decomposed types expressed?
+    * How are decomposed reads expressed?
 For example, the Iceberg type above is for early logical planning.
 Once we do some operations, it may produce a list of Iceberg file reads.
 This is likely a secondary type of object.
-    * We currently include a "generic properties" property on read type.
-Do we want this dumping ground?